Victoriaheiheihei/syn-sem-multi_task_learning/README.md

 AMRs only focus on concepts and their relations, so no function words are included.
 Actually the edge labels serve the role of function words.
 Inflections are dropped when converting a noun, a verb or named entity into a AMR concept.
 Sometimes a synonym is used instead of the original word.
 This makes more unified AMRs so that each AMR graph can represent more sentences.
 Relation tags (edge labels) are predefined and are not extracted from text (like the way OpenIE does).
-More details are in the official AMR page [AMR](https://amr.isi.edu/), where you can download the public-available AMR bank: little prince.
-Try it for fun!
+More details are in the official AMR page [AMR](https://amr.isi.edu/)